 - Has conditions

 Enter a search term to start.
 The editor window highlights the steps that match your search criteria when you search.
-For Example: Here I searched for Install, and you were able to see two steps are starting with the name “Install.”
+For Example: Here I searched for Install, and you were able to see two steps starting with the name “Install.”

 The Task Sequence editor highlighted the steps configured with “Continue on Error” based on the selection you have made to filter.